 - Tasked to review and make recommendations on specific topics identified in the SoWs.
-These SoWs should include: - What is the goal for this Topical Working Group? - What data is needed? - What is the timing for this group to get its recommendations compete? - Who would participate in the topical working group? - Process recommendation: meet via webinars or in-person workshops - Should not exceed one or two TWGs as the assessment has already been approved through a peer review.
-If more topics need to be discussed, a RT or Benchmark should be considered. - Comprised of members of the SSC, stakeholders, and other technical experts - Once the details of a TWG are identified (topic, timing, process, etc.) Cooperators will be asked to appoint individuals to serve on specific TWGs for a given assessment.
+These SoWs should include: - What is the goal for this Topical Working Group? - o What data is needed? - What is the timing for this group to get its recommendations compete? - Who would participate in the topical working group? - o Process recommendation: meet via webinars or in-person workshops - Should not exceed one or two TWGs as the assessment has already been approved through a peer review.
+If more topics need to be discussed, a RT should be considered.

+- Comprised of members of the SSC, stakeholders, and other technical experts - Once the details of a TWG are identified (topic, timing, process, etc.) Cooperators will be asked to appoint individuals to serve on specific TWGs for a given assessment.
 The Cooperators will follow their approved appointment procedures as for other SEDAR processes. - Multiple groups will be needed if expertise does not overlap every topic being discussed - May utilize an IPT-style approach (free discussions amongst participants and preliminary decisions by telephone or email) to facilitate some of their discussion, with final decisions reviewed during the public webinars or workshops. - Timing of the TWG needs to be such that the report documenting the discussions and recommendations is available in time for the analytic teams to incorporate the information into the assessment.
-Timing will need to be considered when Project Schedule is developed.

-- If a data issue (life history, selection of indices, review of landings, etc.), the TWG will need to meet early in the process so recommendations can be finalized and provided to data providers prior to final analytic product deadline.
-The amount of lead time will be topic-specific and will need to be incorporated into the development of the specific Project Schedule. - If a modeling issue (incorporating uncertainty, Steepness discussion, etc.), the TWG will need to meet after data compilation, and perhaps some modeling work, is complete. - Topical Working Group discussions and recommendations need to be documented. - The writing responsibilities will depend on the topic but in most cases, an expert in the data involved or issue being discussed will take the lead on producing the documentation, with support from other members of the TWG. - $\circ$ The documentation may be as a working paper or as part of the stock assessment report. - Additional working papers and reference documents may be provided as needed in support of TWG discussions. - TWGs will be organized within the SEDAR Process, as that process it is already set up to handle Cooperator appointments, notices, meeting and webinar logistics, etc. - For TWGs held via webinars, SEDAR will provide logistical support.
+Timing will need to be considered when Project Schedule is developed. - O If a data issue (life history, selection of indices, review of landings, etc.), the TWG will need to meet early in the process so recommendations can be finalized and provided to data providers prior to final analytic product deadline.
+The amount of lead time will be topic-specific and will need to be incorporated into the development of the specific Project Schedule. - If a modeling issue (incorporating uncertainty, Steepness discussion, etc.), the TWG will need to meet after data compilation, and perhaps some modeling work, is complete. - A written report (SEDAR Working Paper) documenting TWG discussions and recommendations will be produced - The writing responsibilities will depend on the topic but in most cases, an expert in the data involved or issue being discussed will take the lead on producing the working paper, with support from other members of the TWG. - Additional working papers and reference documents may be provided as needed in support of TWG discussions. - TWGs will be organized within the SEDAR Process, as that process it is already set up to handle Cooperator appointments, notices, meeting and webinar logistics, etc. - For TWGs held via webinars, SEDAR will provide logistical support.
 Any SSC or other stipends that may be required for individual participants will be provided by the Cooperator. - For TWGs that require an in-person meeting, SEDAR will provide logistical support, cover meeting expenses, and provide travel support for a specific number of appointed participants, as allowed by the budget.
-Any SSC or other stipends that may be required for individual participants will be provided by the Cooperator. - TWG meetings or webinars will be chaired by SEFSC staff, though they may choose to appoint another Technical Chair to serve in that role for a specific assessment/topic. - It is expected that personnel from the lead analytic agency and Cooperators (data providers and analytic team representation) will be involved in TWG discussions
+Any SSC or other stipends that may be required for individual participants will be provided by the Cooperator. - TWG meetings or webinars will be chaired by SEFSC staff, though they may choose to appoint another Technical Chair to serve in that role for a specific assessment/topic.